-- All the participants of the course are asked to follow university guidelines concerning the COVID-19 pandemic. - If you have any symptoms please do not come to the class!!! - Mode of studies: in class attendance.
+- Mode of studies: in class attendance.
 Lectures are recorded and shared via MS Teams environment.
-No hybrid mode is offered. - During first few practices the students will be given a lot of guidance in solving the exercises. while the course progresses amount of guidance will be decreased and practices will be used to overview students assignments, answer the questions and organize small competitions. - Exception: there will be a few online lecture and practices. - When joining online, please keep the microphone muted.
+No hybrid mode is offered. - Closed book tests will be conducted in class only!! - During first few practices the students will be given a lot of guidance in solving the exercises.
+While the course progresses amount of guidance will be decreased and practices will be used to overview students assignments, answer the questions and organize small competitions. - Exception: there may be a few online lecture and practices. - When joining online, please keep the microphone muted.
 Only teacher or lecturer may initiate meeting and start recording.
-If you wish to ask a question, use the chat option. - It is recommended to install MS Teams as stand alone application. - It is mandatory to use "R" for all the computational exercises.
+If you wish to ask a question, use the chat option.
+It is recommended to attend lectures and practices in class. - It is recommended to install MS Teams as stand alone application. - It is mandatory to use "R" for all the computational exercises.
 The students are encouraged to install "R-studio".